Warning (British band): Reunion and Watching from a Distance (2005–2009)

-In April 2006, following a Scandinavian tour with Reverend Bizarre at the start of the year, the band flew to Rosenquarz Studio in Lübeck, Germany, where they recorded their second album, Watching from a Distance.
-Released the following winter to enormous acclaim, it has been heralded as one of the most influential doom metal albums of the past 25 years, and one of the milestone metal albums of the decade.
+In early 2006, following a Scandinavian tour with Reverend Bizarre, Warning entered Rosenquarz Studio in Lübeck, Germany, to record their second album, Watching from a Distance.
+The album was released later that year to widespread critical acclaim and has since been cited as a significant release within the doom metal genre, frequently appearing in retrospective lists of influential albums of the 2000s, and among the high water marks of the genre.